What is Counter Current Immunoelectrophoresis?

 - One of the advantages of Counter Current Immunoelectrophoresis is its speed.
 It is a rapid technique that can be performed within an hour.
 While primarily a qualitative test, it is possible to obtain a relative measure of the quantity of antigens present based on the thickness of the precipitin line.

-- In this method, the antigen is placed in a well at the cathode end and the antibody is placed at the anode side.
-During electrophoresis molecules placed in an electric field acquire a charge based on their isoelectric point (pI).
+- In this method, the antigen is placed in a well at the cathode end, while the antibody is placed at the anode side.
+As the electric field is applied during electrophoresis, the molecules acquire a charge based on their isoelectric point (pI).
 The antigen, if negatively charged, moves towards the anode, while the antibody, with a charge nearing zero at pH 7.6, moves towards the cathode.

-- Thus the antigen and antibody travel towards each other and at a point where there is an optimum concentration of both a line of precipitation (band) is formed.
+- As a result, the antigen and antibody migrate towards each other.
+At a point where there is an optimal concentration of both, a line of precipitation, also known as a band, is formed.

 Principle of Counter Current Immunoelectrophoresis

 The principle of Counter Current Immunoelectrophoresis (CIE) is based on the movement of antigens and antibodies in opposite directions through an agarose gel under the influence of an electric field.

 The test is typically performed on a glass slide containing agarose gel with a high electro-endosmotic flow.
 Two wells are created on the gel, one filled with the antigen and the other with the antibody.
 When an electric current is applied to the gel, the migration of antigen and antibody is greatly facilitated by the electric field.